cashapp/misk/wisp-lease/README.md

 // request a lease
 val lease = leaseManager.requestLease("MY LEASE")

-// check if lease is held
+// acquire the lease
-if (lease.checkHeld()) {
+if (lease.acquire()) {
-  // got the lease...
+  // got the lease....
+}

+// check if the lease is held (might have timed out, etc) if (lease.checkHeld()) {
+  // lease is held
 }

 // add a listener and test if the lease is held...